lushbysoni/blog/_posts/2020-10-06-do-you-even-podcast.md

 image: /uploads/3D058C51-BB88-47B3-A638-566AC828AA89.jpeg
 ---

 It’s surprising that podcasts haven’t really become mainstream as of the year 2020.
-Apart from being very informative since you can literally find podcasters on literally any subject you are interested in and it’s a welcome alternative to radio.&nbsp;
+Apart from being very informative since you can literally find podcasters on nearly any subject you are interested in and it’s a welcome alternative to radio.&nbsp;

 So next time you have a spare moment when you are stuck in traffic on your commute to work, or when lounging around the house why don’t download a podcast app if you haven’t got one already and give it a go.